AmusableLemur/amusablelemur.github.com/content/hello-world-revisited.md

 I will keep this blog on a temporary domain until I have managed to migrate over all my old posts.
 Or well, at least the ones I'd like to keep.

+Update: I have finally begun migrating my old posts so this blog has replaced my old one.
+A lot of old content has disappeared in the migration.
+I've kept what little I liked as well as the posts that got a lot of traffic.